iontodirel/matchbox_aprs/README.md

 | 19  |           | Not connected / reserved                                                     |
 | 20  | +3.3V     | +3.3V supply from the LDO; can also be used to power the board               |

-### Header 2 (optional)
+### FCC2 (optional)

-Header 2 is optional if pins 4, 5 and 6 are tied together using the on board resistor footprint
+FCC2 connector is optional if pins 4, 5 and 6 are tied together using the on board resistor footprint

 Pin 6 supplies 5V to the LDO.
 Higher voltage can also be supplied up to +20V